dmauser/opnazure/README.md

 ## Roadmap

 The following improvements will be added soon:

-1) Give an option to specify VNET Address during deployment (Completed on 04/26/2019).
-2) Give an option or new template to add extra Subnets like management and DMZ.
-3) Create Jumpbox option on Trusted Subnet or DMZ.
-4) Create default UDR from Trusted to route traffic to OPNSense.
+- Add option to create Jumpbox VM for management

-## Feedback
+## Feedbacks

 Please use Github [issues tab](https://github.com/dmauser/opnazure/issues) to provide feedback.

-Thanks!
+## Credits

+Thanks for direct feedbacks and contributions from: Adam Torkar, Brian Wurzbacher, Victor Santana and Brady Sondreal.